 Customer journey maps

-- Journey maps point out which parts of your customer experience need work.
+- As-is journey maps point out which parts of your customer experience need work.

 Every time a customer interacts with your company, you have the opportunity to further mutual respect and trust.
 By focussing on getting the business end right, many companies often forget to check in with the very people they aim to please, overlooking customer experiences – good and bad.
 It’s these experiences, the nuanced interactions between people and organizations, which ultimately determine the success of a product, website or app.
 But how does one begin to take stock of customer experience?
 By mapping out your customer’s journey from beginning to end.

 The main objective of a journey map is to help us learn more about your customers by revealing and detailing their thoughts, desires, motivations, and frustrations at each interaction or touchpoint with your company.
 Too often, companies fail to bring in the customer’s perspective, choosing instead to focus on the business’s process.
 At How Might We, we make getting to know your customers a priority and through customer research, interviews and usability testing, bringing relevant insights into the journey mapping process.